 We have no doubt you’re aware – sh** has got very serious with the spread of Coronavirus in Vienna, and wider Austria which has led the authorities to impose a range of restrictions on our lives.
-It’s not yet clear on how long these restrictions will be in place, however, we promise to keep you up-to-date with reliable and accurate info. on what’s happening.
+We promise to keep you up-to-date with reliable and accurate info on what’s happening.

-Restaurants, cafes and bars are closed – but you can still order food!
+Restaurants, cafes and bars will be open again, as of May 15.
+Until then – you can still order food!

-So you can’t go to your favourite bar, restaurant or cafe for a while, however, there is still the opportunity to order from them.
-Well, that is if they’re on one of the food delivery apps.
-The food delivery apps, Foodora, Mjam, Lieferando, and the likes, are all still operating and delivering food, as normal.
-Also, Mjam and Lieferando have announced they’re offering extra services that accommodate for the current shutdown, such as contactless food deliveries, online payment and safety distances between food provider, and the deliverer.
+The food delivery apps on which you’ll find most of places delivering are Mjam and Lieferando.
+These food delivery companies have announced that they’re offering extra services that accommodate for the current shutdown, such as contactless food deliveries, online payment and safety distances between food provider, and the deliverer.

 If this rule is violated, the person violating them can be fined up to 2,180€ (See Epidemiegesetz §39 & §40)

 There are no curfew restrictions in place any more!